 So now you have a clear idea of your travel influences, use this to think of a name and approach that matches it.

 There are now thousands, if not millions, of travel blogs in existence today so it can be tricky to find something truly original.
-Don’t stress about it too much, here’s some useful pointers in choosing a name:
+Don’t stress about it too much, here are some useful pointers in choosing a name:

 - Avoid the now cliche travel blog words such as nomadic and blonde.
 These have been way overused in the past few years.